fbennett/quizzer/README.md

 multiple members of staff in trial-and-error exploration of a Byzantine menu system.

-The initial inspiration for this particular attempt to do better was drawn from a [code sample](http://chetan0389.blogspot.jp/2013/06/quiz-using-htmlcss-jquery-xml-javascript.html) posted by Chetan Jain.
+The initial inspiration for this particular attempt to do better was a [code sample](http://chetan0389.blogspot.jp/2013/06/quiz-using-htmlcss-jquery-xml-javascript.html) posted by Chetan Jain.